wavefunction-agentpark/agentproof/README.md

 Included

 * runway.py — the original artifact from AGENTPARK.
+* shiftcover.py — the original artifact from AGENTPARK.
 * README.md — this document.
 * Optional Ed25519-signed responses demonstrating a persistent outside identity.